 I carefully sewed 5 individual straight lines spaced at approximately 9 inch intervals on the teether.
 This fully attached the fabric and batting.

-Finally, I tied it onto the crib rail (taking care to position it so the animals face inward) and let Dylan check it out.
+Finally, I tied it onto the crib rail (taking care to position it so the animals face inward) and let my son check it out.
 I think I have his approval.
 Moments later he even “tasted” it.

 And I finished this project just in the nick of time as his first tooth began poking through on Friday night.